finnito/Science/content/12phy/as91171/9-circular-motion.md

 ![](../assets/bucket-of-water.png)

 - Mathieu is swinging a bucket of water above his head.
 It weighs, $8kg$ and has a horizontal speed of $4ms^{-1}$ in a circle of radius $1m$.
-- __Calculate the force required to keep the ball moving in a circle.__
+- __Calculate the force required to keep the bucket moving in a circle.__
     + __Knowns, Unknowns, Formula, Substitute, Solve__

 ---